LawrenceHunt/CV/README.md

 For 5 years I've worked in the creative departments of some top London ad agencies, while also freelancing as a front end designer/developer for the Institute of Psychoanalysis.
 Now after an intensive 16 week coding bootcamp, I've matured into a confident full stack junior developer, capable of writing clean, test-driven code that follows SOLID principles.

-I feel most energised by team projects where I can work in the full stack, and I love to pick up new technologies - particularly those built on JavaScript.
+I feel most energised by team projects where I can work in the full stack, and I love experimenting with new technologies.
 In my final 2 weeks at Makers Academy I taught myself Meteor.js and used it to build an idea I'd had while working in advertising: an app that turns saving for a mortgage into a social game between friends.

 I also blog weekly about my progress as a developer [here](https://medium.com/@lawrencehunt).